salilc/LegitCarDealer/README.md

       - removing unwanted features

-      - finding null values and replacing by appropriate values
+      - finding null values and replacing them using appropriate methods.

+      - Label encoding categorical features

       - Converting all features to log scale

-      - Label encoding categorical features

-2. The visualizer.py gives us visualizations across predictor variables
+2. The visualizer.py gives us visualizations across predictor variables (both categorical and continuous)

 3. The modelgenerator.py file creates,tunes and fits classifier models.
 It also calculates AUC and plots the confusion matrix and the classification report.